-One of the causes of the current housing crisis is cultural with councils and local residents alike, tending to oppose new developments on instinct.
-To solve the problem Grant suggests that more partnerships are needed between local authorities and developers but more importantly, we should learn to look for the positives in developing our local areas.
+One of the causes of the current housing crisis is cultural with councils and local residents tending to oppose new developments, on instinct.
+To solve our housing problem, more partnerships are going to be needed between local authorities and developers and we need to look more positively at developing our spaces.

 Property Expert Series: Grant Erskine From Grant Erskine Architects